pbarysiuk/up_1_backend/README.md

 ## Getting Started

+Insert the default admin by executing ```GET http://localhost:5000/users/insertDefaultUser``` Credentials for the default user are:
+email: admin@prepaire.com
+password: Prepaire@dmin

 Open a browser with http://localhost:5000 to see available options.
 To set up initial DB, you can get some documents for drugbank at http://prepaire.net:5000/document/DB01234 changing DB01234 for range 00001 to 15000.